Building a Strong Case: 5 Compelling Pieces of Evidence for Truck Accident Claims

 3. Photographs of the Accident Scene

-Taking time to thoroughly document the accident scene could help ensure your claim starts on a strong foot.
-Using your smartphone, try to take pictures of any elements that might help provide clues as to what happened.
-For instance, snapping photographs of the damage to the vehicles involved, road markings, and street signs could help an accident reconstructionist piece together the events of this fateful day.
+Taking time to thoroughly document the accident scene could help ensure your claim starts off on a strong foot.
+Using your smartphone, try to take pictures of any elements that might shed light on how the crash happened, vehicle damage or debris, the scene, traffic control devices, and anything else that might help illustrate what happened.
+For instance, snapping photographs of the damage to the vehicles involved, road markings, and street signs could help an accident reconstruction expert piece together the events contributing to the crash.

 4. Eyewitness Statements